AnkitaMalik22/questdb.io/docs/reference/operators/regex.md

 `string !~ regex` - checks if `string` value does not match regex

 `symbol !~ regex` - checks if `symbol` value does not match regex

+## regexp_replace (replace)

+`string regexp_replace regex` -  replaces a sequence of characters in a string with another set of characters using regular expression pattern matching

+`symbol regexp_replace regex` - replaces `symbol` value to regex